bigmlcom/bigml-node/docs/index.md

     $ mocha -t 20000

 will set the timeout limit to 20 seconds.
 This limit should typically be enough, but you can change it to fit the latencies of your connection.
+You can also add the `-R spec` flag to see the definition of each step as they go.

 Importing the modules
 ---------------------